Femicide in Ciudad Juárez: Convictions

 According to Pantaleo in 2006, "While around 400 girls and women have been abducted and murdered, few arrests and convictions have resulted."
 For convictions that have been made, there is a great deal of controversy that surrounds them.
 Police have been accused of conducting rushed investigations with questionable methodology and integrity.
 Further, suspects that have been apprehended have claimed that they were tortured into confessing.
-This has caused uncertainty of the legitimacy of both investigations and convictions.
+This has caused uncertainty about the legitimacy of both investigations and convictions.

 In 1996, an Egyptian, Abdul Latif Sharif, was convicted of 3 murders and sentenced to a 30-year prison term.
-After his arrest in 1995, the murders continued and authorities claimed that Sharif directed members of the "Los Rebeldes" gang to continue the murders while he was incarcerated.
+After his arrest in 1995, the murders continued, and authorities claimed that Sharif directed members of the "Los Rebeldes" gang to continue the murders while he was incarcerated.
 These members were indicted and convicted as a result of this connection.
 The gang members accused of carrying out murders under Sharif's orders claimed they were tortured while in police custody.
-According to Monarrez Fragoso, "In the year 2000, it was known that the body of Elizabeth Castro Garcia, whose murder was attributed to Omar Sharif Latif, does not belong to her."
+According to Fragoso, "In the year 2000, it was known that the body of Elizabeth Castro Garcia, whose murder was attributed to Omar Sharif Latif, does not belong to her."

 In 2001, Victor Garcia Uribe and Gustavo Gonzalez Meza were apprehended for eight murders.
 Gustavo Gonzalez Mesa died suspiciously while in police custody.
 In 2004, Victor Garcia Uribe, a bus driver, was convicted of eight murders that took place in 2001.
 He confessed to these murders, but claimed that he was tortured into confessing by police.
 On 15 July 2005, García Uribe was freed due to the lack of evidence about his participation in the murders.

-In 2008, 16-year-old Ruby Frayre Escobedo was murdered by Sergio Barraza Bocanegra who was acquitted at his first trial for lack of evidence.
+In 2008, 16-year-old Ruby Frayre Escobedo was murdered by Sergio Barraza Bocanegra, who was acquitted at his first trial for lack of evidence.
 Following two years of activism, a retrial convicted Bocanegra, who remained on the run.
 In 2010, Ruby's mother, Marisela Escobedo Ortiz, was assassinated by a shot to the head at point blank range while demonstrating for justice in front of the Governor's Palace in Chihuahua.